Manchester City’s record in the Champions League under Pep Guardiola

 They bounced back quickly to win the Carabao Cup for a fourth year in succession with victory over Tottenham in the final and, with a healthy lead in the Premier League, another domestic title looks set to follow.

-Their hopes of reaching the Champions League final for the first time now hinge on the outcome of the second leg of their semi-final against PSG.
+City reached the Champions League final for the first time with a 4-1 aggregate victory in their semi-final against Paris St Germain.
 They secured the advantage as they hit back from an early Marquinhos goal to win 2-1 at the Parc des Princes with goals from De Bruyne and Riyad Mahrez.

+Mahrez stole the headlines once again with both goals in a 2-0 win in the return game at the Etihad, with PSG’s Angel Di Maria sent off six minutes after City’s second.

 They reached the last four by cruising through a group that included Porto, Olympiacos and Marseille before they saw off Borussia Monchengladbach and Borussia Dortmund in the knockout rounds.